 - 2 cups self-rising flour

 - Preheat the oven to 300 degrees.
 Melt butter, add sugars, and blend well by hand (no mixer).
-Add beaten eggs, stir well.
+Add beaten eggs and stir well.2 sticks unsalted butter, 1 cup granulated sugar, 1 cup firmly packed light brown sugar, 2 beaten eggs

 - Add flour and stir until all lumps are gone.
-Add pecans and vanilla.
-Turn out into a greased and floured 9 x 13 baking dish.
+Add pecans and vanilla and combine.
+Turn out into a greased and floured 9x13 baking dish.2 cups self-rising flour, 1 cup chopped pecans, 2 tsp vanilla extract

-- Spread to cover dish with fingers or a spatula dipped in water.
+- Spread so the batter covers the dish, with either your fingers or a spatula dipped in water.

-- Bake approximately 40 to 50 minutes being cautious not to over cook.
+- Bake for approximately 40 to 50 minutes, being cautious not to overcook.

 Treasure each other in the recognition that we do not know how long we shall have each other.